NLP and Coaching

 The list is extensive and NLP can help right across the board in establishing a powerful coaching practice.

 The key is to build a strong and effective partnership between the coaching process and the NLP.
-Participants in our NLP Executive Coaching programmes learn how to create an effective ‘contract’ between themselves and the client; how to explore the real issues; to develop a coaching programme that will work for the specific client’s needs; to operate an effective and structured process at each session and to use the NLP tool kit in an effective and ethical way.
+Participants in our NLP Executive Coaching programs learn how to create an effective ‘contract’ between themselves and the client; how to explore the real issues; to develop a coaching program that will work for the specific client’s needs; to operate an effective and structured process at each session and to use the NLP tool kit in an effective and ethical way.